April 26, 2023 NHTSA CAMPAIGN NUMBER: 23V295000

 Vehicle assembly information and supplier production and process records were reviewed to determine the number, and production dates, of potentially affected vehicles.

-BMW has not received any reports, nor is BMW otherwise aware, of any accidents or injuries related to this issue.
+has not received any reports, nor is BMW

 4 Affected Products